FredKSchott/pika-pack/README.md

 ## Available Builders

 #### Source Builders:
-- `@pika/src-builder`: Compiles JavaScript/TypeScript to ES2018.
+- `@pika/plugin-standard-pkg`: Compiles JavaScript/TypeScript to ES2018.
-- `@pika/assemblyscript-builder`: Builds WASM from TypeScript.
-- `@pika/bucklescript-builder`: Builds WASM from ReasonML/OCAML.
-- `@pika/simple-wasm-wrapper`: Builds simple JS bindings for any WASM build.
+- `@pika/plugin-ts-standard-pkg`: Compiles TypeScript to ES2018 (Uses `tsc` instead of Babel, includes type definitions).

 #### Dist Builders:
 - `@pika/node-builder`: Builds a distribution that runs on Node LTS (v6+).
 - `@pika/web-builder`: Builds an ESM distribution optimized for browsers & bundlers.
 - `@pika/types-builder`: Builds TypeScript definitions from your TS, or automatically generate them from your JS.
 - `@pika/deno-builder`: Builds a distribution that runs on Deno.

+#### WASM Builders:
+- `@pika/assemblyscript-builder`: Builds WASM from TypeScript.
+- `@pika/bucklescript-builder`: Builds WASM from ReasonML/OCAML.
+- `@pika/simple-wasm-wrapper`: Builds simple JS binding for any WASM build.

 #### Advanced Builders:
 - `@pika/node-bundler`: Creates a Node.js build with all code (including dependencies) bundled into a single file.
 Useful for CLIs.